CyberSource/cybersource-plugins-commercetools/docs/AWS-Serverless-Deployment.md

 3. The downloaded file contains `AWSAccessKeyId` and `AWSSecretKey`, use these credentials whenever required.

-## <a name="ServerlessFrameworkServices"></a>Serverless Framework Services
+## Serverless Framework Services

 The Serverless Framework is a command-line tool that uses easy and approachable YAML syntax to deploy your code.
 A service is configured via `serverless.yml` file where you define your functions, the events that trigger them, and the AWS resources to deploy.
 Each service configuration is managed in the serverless.yml file.

-The main responsibilities of this file are:

-- Declare a serverless service
-- Define the cloud provider where the service will be deployed
-- Define one or more functions
-- Define the events that trigger each function (e.g. HTTP requests)
-- Define a set of AWS resources to create
-- Allow events listed in the events section to automatically create the resources required for the event upon deployment
-- Allow flexible configuration using variables

-Any service configuration will be done in `serverless.yml` file.
-You can see the name of the service, here you can provide your service name.
+You can see the name of the service and here you can provide your service name as per your convenience.
 The function inside the functions definition, it should point to `build/main/index.handler` since in index file we are wrapping our API for serverless use.

 Specify the event along with the path which will trigger the handler function.
+The serverless.yml file should looks like as follows:

     functions:
     HandlerFunction: